-Always Encrypted is a feature designed to protect sensitive data stored in specific database columns from access (for example, credit card numbers, national identification numbers, or data on a need to know basis).
+Always Encrypted is a feature designed to protect sensitive data stored in specific database columns from access (for example, credit card numbers, national/regional identification numbers, or data on a need to know basis).
 This includes database administrators or other privileged users who are authorized to access the database to perform management tasks, but have no business need to access the particular data in the encrypted columns.
 The data is always encrypted, which means the encrypted data is decrypted only for processing by client applications with access to the encryption key.
 The encryption key is never exposed to SQL Database or SQL Managed Instance and can be stored either in the Windows Certificate Store or in Azure Key Vault.

 Dynamic data masking

 Dynamic data masking limits sensitive data exposure by masking it to non-privileged users.
 Dynamic data masking automatically discovers potentially sensitive data in Azure SQL Database and SQL Managed Instance and provides actionable recommendations to mask these fields, with minimal impact to the application layer.
 It works by obfuscating the sensitive data in the result set of a query over designated database fields, while the data in the database is not changed.
 For more information, see Get started with SQL Database and SQL Managed Instance dynamic data masking.

 Vulnerability assessment is an easy to configure service that can discover, track, and help remediate potential database vulnerabilities with the goal to proactively improve overall database security.
 Vulnerability assessment (VA) is part of the Microsoft Defender for SQL offering, which is a unified package for advanced SQL security capabilities.
 Vulnerability assessment can be accessed and managed via the central Microsoft Defender for SQL portal.

 Data discovery and classification